Who are these classes for?

 These are my own observations.

-As a guide, these hours are given by the CIEP (the institution in charge of exams):
+As a guide, these hours were given by the CIEP (former name of France Education International, the institution in charge of exams.)
+The name has changed, but these still apply: